Ron Brownstein on CNN: 2020 Insights on the Race for the White House

 Brownstein is the author or editor of seven books, including Rock Me on the Water 1974 -The Year Los Angeles Transformed Movies, Music, Television, and Politics, The Power and The Glitter: The Hollywood-Washington Connection, and Storming the Gates: Protest Politics and the Republican Revival.
 His previous book, Reagan’s Ruling Class: Portraits of the President’s Top 100 Officials, was a Washington Post best-seller for five weeks.
 He was editor and co-author of Selecting a President and Who’s Poisoning America, and his sixth book, The Second Civil War: How Extreme Partisanship Has Paralyzed Washington and Polarized America, was named one of the “10 books to curl up with” by the New York Times.

 His articles on politics, public policy, books and culture have also appeared in a number of newspapers and magazines, including The New York Times Magazine, Esquire, Vanity Fair, the New Republic, the Financial Times, the Washington Monthly, the Wall Street Journal, the Times of London, the Times Literary Supplement, the Boston Globe, the Chicago Sun-Times, Newsday, and the Miami Herald.

 American Politics, Today and Tomorrow.
 Ron Brownstein explores the state of each party today.
 Blending history, a sophisticated analysis of polls and voting trends, and insider assessments of both parties’ brands, he explores what is next for America’s major political parties.
-Finally, he combines this assessment of the electoral environment with an analysis of the current presidential term, the challenges that face the upcoming election, and what legitimate policy choices exist for resolving hotly-debated issues.
+Finally, he combines this assessment of the electoral environment with an analysis of the current presidential term, the challenges that face upcoming elections, and what legitimate policy choices exist for resolving hotly-debated issues.

 The Balance of Power.
 Noted political analyst and Pulitzer Prize finalist Ron Brownstein discusses the balance of political power between the two parties, how this affects voter turnout and the presidential and congressional elections, and what this means for legislation and policy agendas during the next few years.